vojtasvoboda/oc-twigextensions-plugin/README.md

 ### wordwrap

-Use the wordwrap filter to split your text in lines with equal length.
+Use the wordwrap filter to split your text into lines with equal length.

 ```
 {{ "Lorem ipsum dolor sit amet, consectetur adipiscing" | wordwrap(10) }}